open-horizon/exchange-api/README.md

 ### Todos left to be finished

-- Add list of orgs/patterns to agbot resource
 - Add support for data power headers
 - Add 'admin' field to user, enable admin users to do everything in their org (including create other users) -
 - Implement /org/{orgid}/patterns/{pat-id}/search
 - Add schemaversion table and key upgradedb off of that
-- Modify tests to have each suite use its own org
 - See if maxAgreements=0 is supported as unlimited (for both node registration, and for maxAgreements in config.json)
 - Implement the rest of the cross-org acls: identities in other orgs can read all public patterns/workloads/microservices/blockchains, IBM agbots can read all nodes
 - Do consistency checking of patterns and workloads